Do you have published books?

 Will you read my book?

-Unfortunately, there simply isn’t enough time in the day for me to read and provide (free) feedback to everyone while still working on my own projects.
+There simply isn’t enough time in the day for me to read and provide (free) feedback to everyone while still working on my own projects.
 I recommend checking out our iWriterly videos on critique partners and beta readers.
 Do some digging to find a writer friend you can swap your manuscript with.
 (Critique partners are invaluable!)

 Can you publish my book?

 Will you represent me?

 I’m no longer working at a literary agency.
-Therefore, I cannot represent writers.
+Therefore, I cannot/do not represent writers.
 I recommend doing some research online (and watching our iWriterly videos on querying) to see what agents are accepting books in your age category and genre.

 I’m an author.
 Can I join you on iWriterly for an author interview?